percona/percona-backup-mongodb/doc/source/running.rst

 .. important::

-   As of version 1.4.0 the information about running backups is available in the output of the :command:`pbm status` command.
+   As of version 1.4.0 the information about running backups is not available in the :command:`pbm list` output.
+Use the :command:`pbm status` command instead to check for running backups.
 See :ref:`pbm-status` for more information.

 Run the |pbm-list| command and you will see the running backup listed with a 'In progress' label.
-When that is absent the backup is complete.
+When that is absent, the backup is complete.

 .. _pbm.running.backup.restoring: